 Each time a user has to be redirected, page rendering comes to a halt — which adds precious seconds to your page’s load time.
 Avoid redirects altogether by building your pages with responsive design — a method that ensures quality user experience no matter the device your prospect is on.

-(All Instapage templates are responsive, so your user will never have to pinch to zoom.)
+(All Instapage layouts are responsive, so your user will never have to pinch to zoom.)

 2. Enable compression

-Today’s browsers are capable to serve a smaller alternative version of a page to internet users.
+Today’s browsers are capable of serving a smaller alternative version of a page to internet users.
 With the compressor gzip enabled, those pages can shrink in size by 90%.

 This is how gzip optimizes the HTTP request and response process: